-The Beginner’s Push Workout is a simple CrossFit workout with some easy scaling options, Harwood-Nash says.
+The Beginner’s Push Workout is a simple CrossFit-style workout with some easy scaling options.

-“The push-ups for this exercise can be scaled to incline push-ups,” she says “where the hands are elevated and you’re not lifting quite as much of your body weight.
-This is an easy way to build strength and progress towards full push-ups, hand-release push-ups, and a variety of upper body push movements.”
+“The push-ups for this exercise can be scaled to incline push-ups,” Harwood-Nashsays, “where the hands are elevated and you’re not lifting quite as much of your body weight.
+This is an easy way to build strength and progress toward full push-ups, hand-release push-ups, and a variety of upper-body push movements.”

 Leg pull-ins will primarily target your upper rectus abdominis muscles, Harwood-Nash says.

-To perform the exercise, sit on your weight bench (or an adequate substitute) lean back and lift your feet off of the ground.
+To perform the exercise, sit on your weight bench (or an adequate substitute), lean back, and lift your feet off of the ground.
 Keep your hands behind you in order to grab the bench for stability.
-With your feet out in front of you, bring your knees to your chest and vice versa.
+With your feet out in front of you, bring your knees to your chest and then back outward.
 Lowering your legs so that your feet come close to the ground will conclude one repetition.